RetroUnreal/FSRTracker/README.md

 Commands:

-/fsr scale (sets the scale of the bar, accepted values are between 0.5 and 3)
+/fsr scale <0.5–3.0> — Sets the total scale of FSRTracker Default: 1.0.

+/fsr scalex <0.5–3.0> — Sets the horizontal stretch (width) of FSRTracker Default: 1.0 (or whatever your total scale is set to).

+/fsr scaley <0.5–3.0> — Sets the vertical stretch (height) of FSRTracker Default: 1.0 (or whatever your total scale is set to).

-/fsr unlock (unlocks the bar)
+/fsr unlock — (Unlocks FSRTracker)

-/fsr lock (locks the bar)
+/fsr lock — (Locks FSRTracker)

-/fsr center (centers the bar horizontally)
+/fsr center — (Centers FSRTracker horizontally)

-/fsr hidebg (toggles the bar background on/off, only show the spark/line)
+/fsr hidebg — (Toggles the bar background on/off, only show the spark/line)

-/fsr front (changes the priority it has over other ui elements, just increases the strata and level to 100)
+/fsr front — (Changes FSRTracker's priority it has over other UI Elements to MAX, so you can display it over your Unit Frame for example.)

-/fsr reset (resets the bar completely back to factory settings xd)
+/fsr reset — (Resets FSRTracker completely, back to factory settings xd)